- Welcome to Finty's complete guide to guarantor home loans.

 Alternatively, you can indulge in a more informal process and borrow money from a willing family member through a gifted deposit.

-If you’re struggling to save up for the down payment on a costly property, consider a gifted deposit.
+If you're struggling to save up for the down payment on a costly property, consider a gifted deposit rather than paying the deposit with a credit card.
 Through this scheme, a family can contribute a portion of your deposit or shoulder the entire fee.
 Because a gifted deposit is not a loan there is no obligation to pay it back, and you will need to provide your lender with a gifted deposit letter stating this fact.

 Our guide to home loan gifted deposits explains what they are and how they work.
 Well worth reading if it's something you are considering.